grew-nlp/grew_doc/content/grs.md

   * the definition of sequences of modules (keyword `sequences`)

 ## Domain definition
-The domain is defined as a pair of a feture domain and an edge label domain.
+The domain is defined as a pair of a feature domain and an edge label domain.

 ### Feature domain
 In graphs and in rules, nodes contain feature structures.